 Who We Are

-Parents of children with cancer founded the Badger Childhood Cancer Network (BCCN) more than 30 years ago.
-It was originally known as Capital Candlelighters and it served as a regional support group for families of kids treated for cancer in Madison.
+Parents of children with cancer founded the Badger Childhood Cancer Network more than 30 years ago.
+It was originally known as Capital Candlelighters and served as a regional support group for families of kids treated for cancer in Madison.
 Anne Spurgeon and David Woods (both pictured) were integral in forming the group in order to help other children and families find their footing immediately after diagnosis and beyond.

 Our mission is to educate, support, serve and advocate for children with cancer and blood disorders, their families, survivors of childhood cancer and the professionals who care for them.